-1. A building in the Austin Oaks PUD that is served by Austin Energy must achieve a two-star rating under the City's Austin Energy Green Building program using the applicable rating version in effect at the time a rating application is submitted for the building.

-RESPONSE: The Owner has agreed to achieve a two-star rating under the City's Austin Energy Green Building program.
+- 1. A building in the Austin Oaks PUD that is served by Austin Energy must achieve a two-star rating under the City's Austin Energy Green Building program using the applicable rating version in effect at the time a rating application is submitted for the building. - 2.
+A single family residential building in the Austin Oaks PUD that is not served by Austin Energy must achieve a two-star rating under the Austin Energy Green

-2. A single family residential building in the Austin Oaks PUD that is not served by Austin Energy must achieve a two-star rating under the Austin Energy Green Building extended area rating network using the applicable rating version in effect at the time a rating application is submitted for the building.
+Building extended area rating network using the applicable rating version in effect at the time a rating application is submitted for the building.